martymcflywa/ecu/year_1/sem_1/CSG1132_communicating_in_an_it_environment/0b_assignment_1b/dev/notes/notes_Muscanell2012.md

 	- See quote that refers to Raacke & Bonds-Raacke (2008)
 - Uses comscore for [Facebook](http://www.comscore.com/) analytics
 - Check Peluchette & Karl 2008, reinforces Tifferet2014
+- Claim about men using SNS to create new relationships while women use it to maintain current relationships contradicts findings that women send more friend requests in Facebook

 # References